Ant2210/budgify/README.md

 #### Colour Accessibility

-To ensure the colours chosen met the WCAG 2.1 AA guidelines as minimum and AAA guidelines where possible I used Coolors Contrast Checker which can be found [here](https://coolors.co/contrast-checker/000000-ffffff).
+To ensure the colours chosen met the WCAG 2.1 AA guidelines as minimum and AAA guidelines where possible as with previous projects I used Coolors Contrast Checker which can be found [here](https://coolors.co/contrast-checker/000000-ffffff).
+However Coolors doesn't support `rgba` so for these colours I used Siege Media which can be found [here](https://www.siegemedia.com/contrast-ratio).

 For further information on these guidelines, you can visit the following link.
 [Web Content Accessibility Guidelines (WCAG) 2.1 (w3.org)](https://www.w3.org/TR/WCAG21/).